chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter2.md

 when a parser error is encountered, the parser will skip past the next semicolon, then look down its parse stack for a state with which it can continue parsing.
 In otherwords, failure to parse one expression does not mean it will not try to parse the next ones.
-Rustlr does implement the more traditional LR recovery technique of a designed *error recovery symbol*, which is demonstrated in a [later chapter](https://chuckcscccl.github.io/rustlr_project/errors.html).
+More than one symbol can be identified as resynch points.
+Rustlr also implement the more traditional LR recovery technique of a designed *error recovery symbol*, which is demonstrated in a [later chapter](https://chuckcscccl.github.io/rustlr_project/errors.html).